sanath-narasimhan/academic-static/content/home/experience.md

   Responsibilities include:

   * Analysing dataset of client names for an Elastic search engine.
 The dataset is subjected to unsupervised learning with a hybrid           clustering with 57% accuracy.
-  * Modelling by Principle Compound Analysis to define churn causation
+  * Modelling by Principle Component Analysis to define churn causation
   * Monitoring Data quality related dashboards from a QlikView server instance
   """